pakka-papad/Zen/privacy-policy.md

 **Disclosure of your information**
 We do not sell, trade, or otherwise transfer your information to outside parties.
 We may share your information with trusted third-party service providers such as Firebase Crashlytics.

+**Your Choices**
+You may opt out of the automatic reporting of crash logs data through Firebase Crashlytics by disabling the feature in the app's settings.
+However, please note that this may impact our ability to provide certain features and services.

 **Changes to the Policy**
 If the Policy changes, the modification date below will be updated.
 The Policy may change from time to time, so please be sure to check back periodically.